Wedbush Reiterates Western Digital (WDC) Outperform Recommendation

 Victory Capital Management holds 9,427K shares representing 2.95% ownership of the company.
 In it's prior filing, the firm reported owning 4,113K shares, representing an increase of 56.37%.
 The firm increased its portfolio allocation in WDC by 66.34% over the last quarter.

-Franklin Resources holds 8,087K shares representing 2.53% ownership of the company.
-In it's prior filing, the firm reported owning 9,702K shares, representing a decrease of 19.97%.
-The firm decreased its portfolio allocation in WDC by 99.98% over the last quarter.

-VIMSX - Vanguard Mid-Cap Index Fund Investor Shares holds 7,386K shares representing 2.31% ownership of the company.
-In it's prior filing, the firm reported owning 7,243K shares, representing an increase of 1.94%.
-The firm decreased its portfolio allocation in WDC by 9.21% over the last quarter.
+Millennium Management holds 8,100K shares representing 2.54% ownership of the company.
+In it's prior filing, the firm reported owning 3,108K shares, representing an increase of 61.63%.
+The firm increased its portfolio allocation in WDC by 222.54% over the last quarter.

 Western Digital Background Information